Having insurance on your vehicle will protect you from disastrous financial loss if you are involved in an accident with an uninsured vehicle.

 Check with different insurance companies for rates.
 Compare policy terms on the quotes offered to you and make sure you are comparing apples to apples on coverage.
 Every insurer offers special coverages like Pothole Damage or Emergency Medical.
 When you compare quotes decide what coverages are important to you.

-The Bodily Injury portion pays for any injury your negligence caused another person, including a pedestrian or in some cases a passenger in your vehicle.
-There is no financial limit on bodily injury and death claims that can be filed under your policy.
+The Public/Passenger Liability portion pays for injuries your negligence caused another person, including a pedestrian or in some cases a passenger in your vehicle.
+Limitations apply based on the service provider you have purchased your cover through.

-The Property Damage portion pays for any damage your negligence causes – this may be to a vehicle, a fence, or any type of property.
+The Property Damage portion pays for any damage caused during an accident or result of an accident – this may be to a vehicle, a fence, or any type of property.
 When you choose your limit think about the value of other vehicles on the road or property you may damage, the average is R 10,000.

 Medical Payments is an optional coverage that pays small limits to occupants of your vehicle that are injured, regardless of who is at fault in the accident.